 How To Get Your Loved Ones To Take Their Medication

 Medication refusal increase with age, our parents become more and more prone to illnesses and diseases.
 As a result, medications become almost an inevitable part of their daily routine.
-Taking medications regularly becomes extremely necessary to manage the various disease conditions.
+Taking medications regularly becomes extremely necessary to manage various disease conditions.
 However, situations take a nasty turn.
 As our parents refuse to take their medications.
 Dealing with this day out and being careful not to irritate the condition any further can cause strain on you, as the caregiver.
 Here are some great books to help you now.

 The process of caregiving is not an easy one.
 Caregivers have to face many challenges to make their loved ones comfortable.
 Things seem to go out of control.
 When their loved ones simply refuse to take their medications or rearrange the pillbox.
-Failure to take medications by our elderly loved one can pose serious problems.
+Failure to take medications by our loved ones can pose serious problems.
 This can cause major side effects.
-Some include dizziness, confusion or even falls.
+Some include dizziness, confusion, or even falls.
 Which in turn can call for emergency situations.
 This can create a major problem.

 Medication refusal is a major issue.
-It presents a serious side effect for our elderly seniors.
-We see this process in those elderly who suffer from mental conditions.
-Some of these conditions are bipolar disorder, dementia or Alzheimer’s.
+It presents a serious side effect for our loved ones.
+We see this process in those who may suffer from mental conditions.
+Some of these conditions are bipolar disorder, dementia, or Alzheimer’s.
 The most common reasons for patient non-compliance to medications are intentional and include high drug costs, fear of adverse events, being prescribed multiple medications, and experiencing either instant relief or medication ineffectiveness leading to self-discontinuation of medications.

 Why our loved ones are uncooperative.